-- b) that numerous ITU meetings are already available as audio and video webcasts and that use of videoconferencing, audio conference calls, real-time captioning and web-based collaboration tools for electronic participation in certain types of meetings have been advanced in meetings of the Sectors and the General Secretariat; - c) the budgetary difficulty that delegates from many countries, and in particular developing countries, have in travelling to participate in face-to-face ITU meetings; - d) that the current status of interactive remote participation (IRP) allows "remote intervention" rather than "remote participation", insofar as a remote participant cannot take part in decision-making; - e) that the regional offices are an extension of ITU as a whole and, therefore, EWM will serve to build up the effectiveness of the Union's activities, including project implementation; - f) that the expected role of the regional offices is essential in order to fully comply with the basic mandates of the Union and, to this end, it is necessary that these offices be able to rely on affordable means of communication (videoconferencing), such as those that can be accessed over the web, to hold electronic meetings with the Member States,
+- a) that electronic participation has been producing significant benefits for the Union's membership, by reducing travel costs, and has facilitated wider participation in both the work of the Union and in meetings that require attendance; - b) that numerous ITU meetings are already available as audio and video webcasts and that use of videoconferencing, audio conference calls, real-time captioning and web-based collaboration tools for electronic participation in certain types of meetings have been advanced in meetings of the Sectors and the General Secretariat; - c) the budgetary difficulty that delegates from many countries, and in particular developing countries, have in travelling to participate in face-to-face ITU meetings; - d) that the current status of interactive remote participation (IRP) allows "remote intervention" rather than "remote participation", insofar as a remote participant cannot take part in decision-making; - e) that the regional offices are an extension of ITU as a whole and, therefore, EWM will serve to build up the effectiveness of the Union's activities, including project implementation, as set forth in Resolution 157 (Rev. Busan, 2014) of this conference;

-- a) the annual reports by the Secretary-General to the ITU Council on the implementation of this resolution; - b) the report from the 2018 session of the Council to this conference; - c) the financial, legal, procedural and technical difficulties of providing remote participation to all, particularly with respect to: - the difference in time zones among regions and in relation to Geneva, and particularly with the Americas and Asia-Pacific regions; - the costs of infrastructure, broadband, equipment, applications, meeting-room renovations and staff, especially in developing countries;
+f) that the expected role of the regional offices is essential in order to fully comply with the basic mandates of the Union and, to this end, it is necessary that these offices be able to rely on affordable means of communication (videoconferencing), such as those that can be accessed over the web, to hold electronic meetings with the Member States, as stated in Resolution 25 (Rev. Busan, 2014) of this conference,

-- the rights and legal status of remote participants and chairmen; - the limitation in terms of formal procedures available to remote participants in comparison with physically present participants; - the telecommunication infrastructure limitations in some countries due to unstable or inadequate connections; - increased accessibility for people with disabilities and specific needs,
+- a) the annual reports by the Secretary-General to the ITU Council on the implementation of this resolution; - b) the report from the 2014 session of the Council to this conference; - c) the financial, legal, procedural and technical difficulties of providing remote participation to all, particularly with respect to: - the difference in time zones among regions and in relation to Geneva, and particularly with the Americas and Asia-Pacific regions; - the costs of infrastructure, broadband, equipment, applications, meeting-room renovations and staff, especially in developing countries; - the rights and legal status of remote participants and chairmen; - the limitation in terms of formal procedures available to remote participants in comparison with physically present participants; - the telecommunication infrastructure limitations in some countries due to unstable or inadequate connections; - increased accessibility for people with disabilities and specific needs, a) that the existence of electronic meetings, with well-documented rules and procedures, will help ITU in widening the involvement of potential stakeholders, both member and non-member experts, particularly from developing countries, who are unable to participate in face-to-face meetings;

-- a) that the existence of electronic meetings, with well-documented rules and procedures, will help ITU in widening the involvement of potential stakeholders, both member and non-member experts, particularly from developing countries, who are unable to participate in face-to-face meetings; - b) that EWM has made important contributions to the work of Sector groups, such as rapporteur groups, and of Council working groups, and that work, such as the development of texts, has been progressed in various parts of the Union through electronic communications; - c) that different modes of participation are suitable for different types of meetings; - d) that managing electronic meetings from the regional offices can facilitate regional coordination, in order to promote greater participation by Member States in the work of the study groups of the three Sectors; - e) that there needs to be a coordinated and harmonized approach to the technology used, c) that the implementation of electronic meetings is beneficial to ITU's role in leading coordination on ICTs and climate change, and on accessibility,
+- b) that EWM has made important contributions to the work of Sector groups, such as rapporteur groups, and of Council working groups, and that work, such as the development of texts, has been progressed in various parts of the Union through electronic communications; - c) that different modes of participation are suitable for different types of meetings; - d) that managing electronic meetings from the regional offices can facilitate regional coordination, in order to promote greater participation by Member States in the work of the study groups of the three Sectors; - e) that there needs to be a coordinated and harmonized approach to the technology used,

-- a) that there is a need for procedures to ensure fair and equitable participation by all; - b) that electronic meetings can contribute to bridging the digital divide;
+- a) that there is a need for procedures to ensure fair and equitable participation by all; - b) that electronic meetings can contribute to bridging the digital divide; - c) that the implementation of electronic meetings is beneficial to ITU's role in leading the coordination on ICTs and climate change, and on accessibility,